CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

 ## Objectives

-During this execise you will see that customer journeys are a key component in Dynamics 365 Customer Insights - Journeys.
+In this module you will see that customer journeys are a key component in Dynamics 365 Customer Insights - Journeys.
 You will create customer journeys as a basis for any marketing effort to guide the path a customer takes while interacting with your organization's marketing process.
 The goal of the journey, when it is complete, is to turn them into revenue.

 ## Lab Setup